Transforma logo

 Cost-benefit analyses produce mixed results

 This section focuses on the CBAs (cost-benefit analyses) that have been conducted in Europe for gas smart metering and their results.
-It talks about the countries that have reported positive results (like the Netherlands, the UK, Ireland, and others) as well as those that have reported negative outcomes (such as Belgium, Portugal, Spain, and others) and how this situation may change in future with rising gas prices and fall in the system costs.
+It talks about the countries that have reported positive results (like the Netherlands, the UK, Ireland, and others) as well as those that have reported negative outcomes (such as Belgium, Portugal, Spain, and others) and how this situation may change in future with rising gas prices and a fall in the system costs.

 Connectivity technologies